elit-altum/Task-Manager-REST-API/README.md

 - If the request succeeds, the server will send back the MongoDB stored document of the user of the form :

-- A request failure can only indicate an internal server error i.e. the server might be under maintenance therefore a *500 response* is returned.
 ```
 {
     "age": 27,